Ponnani Assembly constituency: Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Ponnani Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Ponnani Assembly constituency during the period of various assemblies:

-Key

 Election results

-Percentage change (±%) denotes the change in the number of votes from the immediate previous election.
+Percentage change (±) denotes the change in the number of votes from the immediate previous election.

-Niyama Sabha Election 2021
+2021

-There were 2,05,291 registered voters in Ponnani Constituency for the 2021 Kerala Niyamasabha Election.
+There were 2,05,291 registered voters in Ponnani Assembly constituency for the 2021 Kerala Assembly election.

-Niyama Sabha Election 2016
+2016

-There were 1,90,774 registered voters in Ponnani Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,90,774 registered voters in Ponnani Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,58,680 registered voters in the constituency for the 2011 election.